awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-auth.md

 + `kms:UpdatePrimaryRegion` on the primary key\.
 This permission must be effective in the primary key Region\.
 + `kms:UpdatePrimaryRegion` on the replica key\.
 This permission must be effective in the replica key Region\.

-For example, the following key policy gives users who can assume the Administrator role permission to update the primary Region on the CMK\.
-This CMK can be the primary key or a replica key in this operation\.
+For example, the following key policy gives users who can assume the Administrator role permission to update the primary Region of the KMS key\.
+This KMS key can be the primary key or a replica key in this operation\.

 ```
 {